Bill's Place is a one of a kind

-Owned and operated by Bill Schoenadel, a truely one of a kind man.
-Known as the (unofficial) Mayor of Little Orleans, Bill
+bar.
+ORIGINALLY Owned and operated by Bill Schoenadel, a truely one of a kind man.
+Known as the (unofficial) Mayor of Little

-has been serving drinks and selling goods in his bar / general store for over half a century.
-Generation after generation
+Orleans, Bill had been serving drinks and selling goods in his bar / general store for over half a century.
+Generation

 BELLE GROVE GAS AND GROCERY